vuongducphuong/documentation/content/applications/productivity/calendar/outlook.rst

 :guilabel:`New client secret`.
 Next, type a :guilabel:`Description` and select when the client secret :guilabel:`Expires`.

-Since resetting the synchronization can be tricky, Odoo recommends setting the maximum allowed expiration date for the client secret (24 months), so there is no need to re-synchronize soon.
+Since resetting the synchronization can be tricky, Leansoft recommends setting the maximum allowed expiration date for the client secret (24 months), so there is no need to re-synchronize soon.
 Finally, click :guilabel:`Add` to generate the client secret (:guilabel:`Secret ID`).

 Configuration in Odoo
 =====================

-In the Odoo database, go to :menuselection:`Settings --> General Settings --> Integrations` and activate the :guilabel:`Outlook Calendar` setting.
+In the Leansoft database, go to :menuselection:`Settings --> General Settings --> Integrations` and activate the :guilabel:`Outlook Calendar` setting.

 .. image:: outlook/outlook-calendar-setting.png